t-oussama/punctuation-marks-count/README.md

 =======================

-## The Characters Calculation Service choice explanation:
+## The Characters Calculation Service's approach explanation:

 When implementing the punctuation markers count service, our first instinct was to simply loop through the text one character at a time and then verify, for each character, if it is part of the characters we are interested in counting, which in turn translates to an other loop.